dessa-oss/Image-segmentation-tutorial/README.md

 * Class 2 : Pixel bordering the pet.
 * Class 3 : None of the above/ Surrounding pixel.

-Download the processed data [here](https://dl-shareable.s3.amazonaws.com/train_data.npz).
+If you have already cloned this repo, download the processed data [here](https://dl-shareable.s3.amazonaws.com/train_data.npz).

 Paste the downloaded file named `train_data.npz` under the `data` directory of Image-segmentation-tutorial project.
+Otherwise, follow the instructions under `Clone the Tutorial`.

 <img src='images/data.png' width=70%>